Community Residential Short Stay Treatment (CRESST) - Emergency Mental Health Treatment

 • Emotional and social support

-• Refer or link individuals to community services that meet their needs
+• Referrals or links to community services that meet individuals’ needs

 CRESST is currently being offered to in the following cities: Abbotsford, Surrey, and New Westminster.

-• Actively trying to abstain from substance use.
+• Individual is actively trying to abstain from substance use

-• Able to take care of their daily living activities, like basic self-care.
+• Individual can take care of their daily living activities

-• Not be showing violence or aggressive behaviours, or are not at risk for violence or aggression.
+• Individual is not showing aggressive or violent behaviour, or is not at risk for violence or aggression

-Referrals for this service can be made through a family doctor, mental health centre or the hospital.
-The person may contact his/her family doctor or local mental health and substance use centre if they are trying to access this service from the community.
-If the person is leaving from hospital, the hospital staff completes the referral for access to CRESST.
+Referrals for CRESST can be made through a family doctor, mental health centre or hospital.
+For individual's trying to access CRESST from the community, please contact a family doctor or local mental health and substance use centre.
+If a patient is leaving from a hospital, the hospital staff can complete the referral form for CRESST.

 Location finder: https://www.fraserhealth.ca/Service...